-We’re launching a new campaign to encourage you to record your research to time and target on EDGE.
+We have launched a campaign to encourage you to record your research to time and target on EDGE.
 Check back regularly for updates, information, and workshop and drop-in session dates!

 We can offer bespoke workshops to your research teams at a venue and date convenient to you for groups of 5 or more.
 It will be the role of the person booking the workshop to organise the venue and ensure audiovisual equipment is available.
 To book a bespoke workshop, please contact your study support officer: